 Make Your Community Clean, Green, Sustainable, and Healthy!

 The event will be held at Suffolk Community College's, Riverhead Campus, Montaukett Learning Resource Center.
 It is a free conference and lunch will be served.
 This event is brought to you by Quiet Communities, a 501-c-3 not-for-profit organization, co-sponsored by SCCC and AGZA.

 November 02, 2016

-The Town of East Hampton (NY) Energy Sustainability Committee meets twice a month on the 1st and 3rd Thursday at 11 AM at East Hampton Town Hall (2nd floor conference room).
+The Town of East Hampton (NY) Energy Sustainability Committee usually meets on the 1st and 3rd Wednesday of the month at 5 PM at East Hampton Town Hall (2nd floor conference room).
 Meetings are open to the public.